drkrillo/docs/developer-standards/README.md

 ## Sections

 * [Testing Standards](testing-standards/) - Comprehensive guidelines for writing tests across different types of applications and services
+* [Well-Known Components](well-known-components/) - Standards for building modular, testable services using the WKC architecture

 ## About These Standards